SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

 ## Getting domain knowledge

 The purpose of this step is to find out what we're going to build and why.
-Consider using [EventStorming](https://eventstorming.com) or other DDD-based analysis methodology for helping you grasp the domain knowledge from the experts.
+Consider using [EventStorming](https://eventstorming.com) or another DDD-based analysis methodology for helping you grasp the domain knowledge from the experts.

 Most likely that the solution would have several [Bounded Contexts](concepts.html#bounded-context).